rfielding/whiskeyTango/README.md

 # Tokens

-Tokens are digitally signed slaims about a user.
+Tokens are digitally signed claims about a user.
 This is an example of what is being digitally signed:

 ```json
 {